An approach to categorification of Verma modules: and its representations

 \subsubsection{Deformed idempotented $U_q(\slt)$}

-For $c$ a fixed complex number the shifted weight lattice is given by $c+\bZ$.
-For $n\in\bZ$ we denote by $e_n$ the idempotent corresponding to the projection onto the $(c+n)$-th weight space. $K$ acts on this weight space as multiplication by $q^{c+n}$:
+For $c$ either integer or formal parameter, the shifted weight lattice is given by $c+\bZ$.
+For $n\in\bZ$ we denote by $e_n$ the idempotent corresponding to the projection onto the $(\lambda q^n)$-th weight space.
+On this weight space, $K$ acts as multiplication by $\lambda q^n$: